nachu-laksh/Data-Buyer-Market-Analysis/README.md

 ### Models Experiments

-We tested three model versions and selected the best-performing one based on feature interpretability and overall recall for `is_probable_db = 1`.
+I tested three model versions and selected the best-performing one based on feature interpretability and overall recall for `is_probable_db = 1`.

 1. Full Job Text  Short N-grams
    - Input: `job_text`